Silent Running (On Dangerous Ground): Composition

-When Rutherford was looking for a title for this particular song, he says, "I called it 'Silent Running', because I remembered that film so well, and our song, had a spacey feel to it."
+Rutherford named the song after the film Silent Running "because I remembered that film so well, and our song had a spacey feel to it."

 Music video

-The song's video features a few clips from the film Choke Canyon, but is primarily based on the completely unrelated story on which the song's lyrics are based.
+The song's video features several clips from the film Choke Canyon, but it is primarily based on the completely unrelated story upon which the song's lyrics are based.
 Billy Drago makes a cameo appearance in the video.
-It was produced by Paul Flattery and directed by Jim Yukich who had done many videos for Phil Collins and Genesis.
+It was produced by Paul Flattery and directed by Jim Yukich, who had directed many videos for Phil Collins and Genesis.

-Chart performance

-Covers

-The Protomen released a cover of the song as a mash-up with their own song, "Breaking Out" in 2012 as a B-side to their single "I Drove All Night", with an extended cover of the song later appearing as the final song on their 2015 album, The Cover Up.